basilesportif/gall-guide/guide-docs/overview.md

 # The Complete Guide to Gall: Overview
-This guide will give you a full, working knowledge of every aspect of creating Gall apps in Urbit.
+This guide will give you a full, working knowledge of every aspect of creating Gall modules in Urbit.
 Over the course of the guide, we will build up a code review/homework submission app that uses all aspects of Gall and a Landscape frontend.

 This guide is for anyone with an intermediate knowledge of Hoon (Hoon School 101 should be enough).
 To write Gall apps that interact with the frontend, you'll also need some knowledge of Javascript.